aswathselvam/swarm_robots/README.md

 1. Ubuntu 20.04 and Ubuntu 18.04
 2. OMPL library version:

+### Development process
+The project will be developed using industry-grade agile methodologies.
+The agile method being adaptive in nature will quickly adapt to software requirements and changes due to challenges faced if any during the project development cycle.
+For software development, pair programming strategies will be used which will ensure a robust, bug-free package.
+We have hierarchical test suites, which will test the submodules by implementing unit test cases and the validity of the whole system.
+To simulate real-world challenges we plan to use different Gmock test cases and confirm the correctness of the system.

 ## Licensing
 The project is licensed under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
 Click [here](https://github.com/kavyadevd/swarm_robots/blob/main/LICENSE) to know more